 Do you sell Angus beef?

 Angus is one of the breeds our farmers have bred into their herd.
-We’ll also see some Hereford, Belted Galloway, Holstein, and Charolais in the herds we source from.
+We’ll also see some Hereford, and Murray Grey in the herds we source from.

 What’s the grading on your beef?

 Grading is a process that is costly to the farmer, and therefore to the consumer.
-Unlike USDA inspection, which is mandatory, grading is voluntary and is more geared towards factory farm animals who are fed corns and do not move for the duration of their lives and therefore develop more marbles.
+Unlike USDA inspection, which is mandatory, grading is voluntary and is more geared towards factory farm animals.
 We don’t require our farmers to grade their beef.
 Instead, we trust in the breeding and feeding regimen of our farmers to produce a high quality meat.

 How long do you age your beef?